bxz9200/CLPA/README.md

 * matplotlib 2.2.2

 # How to Run the Code
+The current repository contains codes for the ImageNet experiments.
+We are cleaning up the codes for CIFAR-10 experiments and will update soon.
 ## A quick start to run experiments on the ImageNet dataset
 To finetune a phase II GAN with the triplet loss, run: